bioidiap/bob.bio.vein/doc/baselines.rst

 * Feature extractor: Maximum Curvature, as explained in [MNM05]_

-In a 4-core machine and using 4 parallel tasks, it takes as around 1 hour and 40 minutes to process this baseline with the current code implementation.
+In a 4-core machine and using 4 parallel tasks, it takes around 1 hour and 40 minutes to process this baseline with the current code implementation.
 Results we obtained:

 .. code-block:: sh

-   $ ./bin/bob_eval_threshold.py  --scores <path-to>/vera/rlt/NOM/nonorm/scores-dev --criterium=eer
+   $ ./bin/bob_eval_threshold.py  --scores <path-to>/vera/mc/NOM/nonorm/scores-dev --criterium=eer
    ('Threshold:', 0.078274325)
    FAR : 3.182% (1533/48180)
    FRR : 3.182% (7/220)